 The spectral magnitude which emerges when the component frequency equals the signal frequency is not equal to but half the amplitude of the component in the signal.
-This stems from the fact that for the cc factors the time functions are multiplied, and multiplication of two sine waves with the same frequency and phase will produce a sine wave (with the frequency doubled) with amplitude $\frac{1}{2}A_1A_2$ where $A_1$ and $A_2$ are the individual amplitudes.
+This stems from the fact that for the cc factors the time functions are multiplied, and multiplication of two sine waves with the same frequency and phase will produce a sine wave (with the frequency doubled) with amplitude $\frac{1}{2} A_1 A_2$ where $A_1$ and $A_2$ are the individual amplitudes.
 One of them (the component with which the time signal is cross-correlated) is always 1 which causes the result always to be half the 'real' spectral value of the signal.
-A reverse Fourier transform by reconstruction of the signal from the frequency components should render the same amplitudes as in the original so that the cc components should be multiplied by 2.
-Thus, multiplication of both the cosine and sine components by 2 doubles the magnitude and would reconstruct the original signal exactly when all were summed.
+A reverse Fourier transform by reconstruction of the signal from the frequency components should render the same amplitudes as in the original so that the cc components by 2 doubles the magnitude and would reconstruct the original signal exactly when all were summed.
 In Praat, this scaling is not done for the Spectrum object (as it is complex, containing also negative frequencies, see appendix II.3) but the calculation of the dB's in the display compensates for this.